Bigfootmech/Bigfootmech/README.md

 After finishing, I got a job as a Java web backend developer.
 But something was bothering me.
 It just didn't feel right.

 I felt like I was going too slowly.
 It didn't feel fun.
-And it totally wasn't what I was expecting -- nerd = alone time, right?
+And it totally wasn't what I was expecting.

+nerd = alone time, right?
 Wrong.
 Meetings every day.
 Probably multiple!

 After a second job that worked out even worse - It didn't help that both offices had closed down, and moved to a different city - I hung up my dev hat.
 'At least for now'.